janetjoywilson/janetjoywilson.github.io/_posts/2017-01-14-I-love-words.md

 Eructation means an act or instance of belching.

 The sentence was “There he stood, the most recent eructation of the ruling corporate elite – a class that reproduces itself solely by means of virtuous and proper hiccups – beaming at his discovery, sharing it with me without thinking or ever dreaming for a moment that I might actually understand what he was referring to.”
-Wow.

 ![elegance Picture]({{ site.url }}/images/blog/elegance.jpg)